rajeshvkothari/oom/Internal/NEW_GIN_README.md

 		nonrtricServerIP={IP_ADDR_OF_NONRTRIC}
 		argoTemplateType=containerSet | DAG
         ```

-		  Note: To deploy a firewall and sdwan models only add {IP_ADDR_OF_ONAP_OOM_DEMO} and for oran, models add all IPs.
+		  Note : Following are the description of servers.
+		         IP_ADDR_OF_BONAP_SERVER - IP address of Bonap Server created in ORAN Servers - Pre Deployment Steps.
+			 IP_ADDR_OF_RIC - IP address of ric Server created in ORAN Servers - Pre Deployment Steps.
+			 IP_ADDR_OF_NONRTRIC - IP address of nonrtric Server created in ORAN Servers - Pre Deployment Steps.
-		        In argo workflow, there are two ways for executing argo templates.
+		  Note : In argo workflow, there are two ways for executing argo templates.

         - containerSet: A containerSet template is similar to a normal container or script template but allows you to specify multiple containers to run within a single pod.